Manon De Roey

 Manon De Roey (born 12 December 1991) is a professional golfer from Belgium who plays on the Ladies European Tour.
 In 2022, she won the Aramco Team Series – Bangkok individual title.
+Most recently, she has won the Investec South African Women's Open in 2024 and the Australian Women's Classic in 2025.

 Amateur career

 De Roey started playing golf at age 11 and won her first tournament at age 16, the Belgian Youth Trophy.
-A year later she won the Flanders Trophy and was awarded with the Annette de Vooght Trophy for best Belgian female player under-18.
+A year later she won the Flanders Trophy and was awarded the Annette de Vooght Trophy as the best Belgian female player under 18.

 She became a member of the Belgian National Team in 2008 and competed for her country at several European Girls' Team Championship and European Ladies' Team Championships, as well as the 2014 World Amateur Team Championship, the Espirito Santo Trophy, in Karuizawa, Japan.

 After graduating from the Top Sport School for Golf in Hasselt, Belgium, in 2010, she studied at the University of New Mexico and graduated with a major in Psychology and minor in Management in May 2014.
-She played college golf in the New Mexico Lobos team for four years.
-In 2012, she won the Colonel Wallenberg's RAM Classic in Fort Collins, Colorado and the Mountain West Championships at the Mission Hills Country Club.
+She played college golf as a member of the New Mexico Lobos team for four years.
+In 2012, she won Colonel Wallenberg's RAM Classic in Fort Collins, Colorado and the Mountain West Championships at the Mission Hills Country Club.
 In 2014, the New Mexico Lobos won the Mountain West Conference, again at Mission Hills Country Club.
-De Roey received honours as an All-American Scholar from the National Golf Coaches Association in 2010 and was named All-Conference Second Team in 2013 and 2014.
+De Roey received honours as an All-American Scholar from the National Golf Coaches' Association in 2010 and was named All-Conference Second Team in 2013 and 2014.